shakeelmohamed/egress-bootstrap/README.md

-Egress (v.) - to go out; emerge.
+Egress: start writing a web app already.
 ====

-# Start writing a web app already.
+Egress is a minimal [Express](http://expressjs.com/) app template for a user account system.
+I built this with the intention of getting user-based node.js apps scaffolded out quickly.
+The backend is implemented using PostgreSQL.

 <table>
     <tr>